FleetTracker

 The workflows & the users

-• What is the fundamental workflow?
+• What is the fundamental workflow for device management?

 These questions led us to dig into the internal workings of our clients.
 While we knew these findings could differ between companies / clients, we needed a starting point.

-Along with the workflow research, we worked hard to generate as many user goals as possible, both from speaking directly to our clients and working with our hardware team to pre-empt some features would be important in the future if not now.
+Along with the workflow research, we worked hard to generate as many user goals as possible, both from speaking directly to our clients and working with our hardware team to pre-empt some features that would be important in the future if not now.

 The Core Version 1 Flows across teams